anuchand05/Potential-blood-donor-prediction/README.md

 Predict the likelihood of individuals donating blood.
 Improve targeting strategies for blood donation campaigns.
 Reduce the gap between blood demand and supply.

+3. Data Requirements
+The prediction model would require a dataset with attributes such as:

+Demographics: Age, gender, occupation, location.
+Behavioral Data: Past donation history, frequency of donations.
+Health Indicators: Hemoglobin levels, blood pressure, overall health.
+Lifestyle Factors: Diet, exercise habits, smoking or alcohol use.